 Step Five: Start forming your burritos.
 Add a small amount of the mixture into the center, sprinkle cheese on top, and then fold up burrito style.

-Step Six: Pack burritos individually in aluminum foil and then pack them into freezer safe bags.
+Step Six: Pack them individually in aluminum foil and then place them into freezer safe Ziploc bags.

 To reheat, unwrap one burrito and place it on a small plate.
 Microwave for 90 seconds, turning over every 30 seconds.

 This is a great recipe for mix-and-match meal prepping.
 I have been known to add a few leftovers from the previous night’s dinner into these burritos.
 I included some leftover sautéed veggies last week, and I got a great deal on shrimp, so they may end up in next week’s burritos!

 Yes, add meat to the breakfast burritos.
 Sausage or bacon would both be pretty delicious.
 We usually skip the meat to save a little money, but it does taste good too.

 You should place them on a plate and heat them in the microwave for a total of 90 seconds.
 I recommend turning them every 30 seconds, so they cook evenly.